Night Sweats and Hot Flashes after Menopause, causes and treatment options

 Night Sweats and Hot Flashes are one of the most common complaints in women’s life experience during menopause and perimenopause.
 Over two-thirds of women experience hot flashes during perimenopause, which is the gradual slow-down of a woman’s reproductive system as she approaches menopause.
 Just one of many menopause symptoms.
 Menopause causes a variety of familiar symptoms, such as hot flashes, mood swings, and vaginal dryness among others.
 Hot flashes are the most common symptoms of menopause and perimenopause.

 What are Hot Flashes and Night Sweats?

 A very distinct side effects of menopause, a hot flash is a sudden feeling of heat that comes on without warning.
 Your body may react to the feeling of heat with its natural cooling systems, causing you to sweat.
 Sometimes a hot flash is called a hot flush, especially when it’s accompanied by reddening of the face and neck and sweating.
 Some women also report an increase in heart rate and chills during a hot flash.

 When a hot flash occurs while you’re sleeping, you may experience night sweats.
 Night sweats aren’t dangerous or unhealthy, but they can be uncomfortable and cause difficulty sleeping.
 Hot flashes and night sweats may be severe enough to interfere with the quality of life.

 What Causes Hot Flashes During Menopause?

-Healthcare providers are still studying the exact causes of hot flashes and night sweats during menopause, but current research suggests that that the rapid changes in temperature result from a decrease or fluctuation of estrogen hormone level in the body.
+Healthcare providers are still studying the exact causes of hot flashes and night sweats during menopause, but current research suggests that that the rapid changes in temperature result from a decrease or fluctuation of the estrogen hormone level in the body.

 During perimenopause and menopause, the body must adjust to the changes that result from lower estrogen levels.
 Lower estrogen levels are thought to trick the part of the brain that regulates body temperature into reacting as though the surrounding environment is very hot.
 This triggers attempts to cool the body off, including dilation of the blood vessels, causing flushing and sweating.